byu-cpe/Maeser/sphinx-docs/development/discord.md

 ### General Information ###
 The information here is optional, but may be helpful if managing multiple bots.

-### OAuth2 ###
-In the OAuth2 → URL Generator:

-Under Scopes, check:
-- dm_channels.messages.read
-- messages.read
-- dm_channels.read
-- presences.write
-- dm_channels.messages.write
-- bot
-- gateway.coonnect

-A URL will be generated at the bottom — copy and open it in your browser.

-Select a server you own or have permission to add bots to.
-If you need to do this, go and set one up, and then come back to this step.

-Click `Authorize`.

 ### Bot ###
 You will want to define a bot icon and username here.
 This will be as if you are creating an account for the bot as a person (username and user icon).